 Contractors will see that copies of plans, specifications, and special provisions are available at all times to their representatives on the project.

-Plan revisions will be mailed to the contractor as soon as they are issued.
+Plan revisions will be made available in Doc Express.
 Contractors will be responsible for keeping their field representatives informed and supplied with such revisions.
 If contractors feel such revisions require extra work, they will immediately advise the project engineer.